These scrumptious Easy Venezuelan Pepper Tamales are the perfect side dish for any summer supper, party or barbecue!

 Place in blender chicken broth, red peppers, sweet pepper, cayenne pepper and garlic powder.
 Blend on medium speed until vegetables are dissolved in the broth.

-Transfer the broth to a large bowl and gradually add the Maseca flour.
+Transfer the broth to a large bowl and gradually add the Harina PAN.
 Stir constantly, with your hands or a wooden spoon, to prevent lumps.
 Let it stand for 5 minutes.
 The dough will be slightly thickened.

 Add vegetable shortening gradually and continue mixing.
 The mixture should have a smooth consistency, such as peanut butter, If not, add more broth as necessary.
 Try and adjust salt according to your taste.

 Place them in the boiling water, cover and cook over medium-low heat for 50-60 minutes, or until mixture is no longer sticky.
 To know if done, put one tamale on a plate and take off the corn husk.
-If it comes off without sticking to the tamale they are done.
+If it comes off without sticking to the hallaquita they are done